 THE ORLANDO SENTINEL Jim Abbott of The Sentinel Staff

-Walter Sickles, an Orlando television pioneer and host of what is considered the area's first locally produced children's show, died Tuesday.
+Walter Sickles, an Orlando television pioneer and host of what is considered the area's first locally produced children's show, (Which began as a radio program on WORZ-AM 740) died Tuesday.
 He was 88.
 Sickles was known to a generation of young viewers as "Uncle Walt," beloved host of an afternoon program that aired for 13 years after its 1954 debut on WDBO-TV, the CBS affiliate that is now WCPX-Channel 6.
 He also served a stint as program director at WDBO.
 Although the Uncle Walt Show featured cartoons such as "Felix the Cat" and "Crusader Rabbit," the real attraction for Uncle Walt's young fans was the chance to appear on TV.
 Each afternoon, a new group of youngsters (selected from viewer mail) would nosh on complimentary hot dogs and milk - and talk to Uncle Walt.
 "I don't know how many hundreds of people I run into today who recall making their appearance on the Uncle Walt Show," said Mark Barker, the station's production manager at the time.
 "They remember it with great fondness."
 Orlando Mayor Glenda Hood issued a statement Tuesday saying Sickles "served as both community conscience and visionary - and Orlando is a better community for it."
 A native of Altoona, Pa., Sickles moved to Central Florida in 1950.
 He is survived by his wife, Georgene; sons Walter Jr. of Ambridge, Pa., Richard of Orlando, and Robin of Houston; sister Dorothy Blackburn of DeLand; and six grandchildren.
 A memorial service is planned for 11 a.m.
 Friday at Carey Hand Cox-Parker Funeral Home, 1350 W. Fairbanks Ave., Winter Park.
 In lieu of flowers, remembrances may be sent to the Alzheimer's Resource Center Inc., 69 W. Underwood St., Orlando, 32806; or St. Barnabas Episcopal Church, 319 W. Wisconsin Ave., DeLand, 32720.

 NORTH AUGUSTA, S.C. - Funeral Services for Mr. Arnold Silvert, 91, of East Pine Grove Ave, who entered into rest September 3, 2012, will be conducted Tuesday afternoon at 2 o'clock from the Posey Funeral Chapel with Veterans Honors.
 Rev. Roy Kiser officiating.
 Interment in Rolling Hills Cemetery, Winter Haven, FL.
 Mr. Silvert was a native of West Virginia, a former resident of Winter Haven, FL, having made North Augusta his home for the past 6 years.
 He was a devout Christian who loved his family and serving others.
 Mr. Silvert was a member of the First Baptist Church of North Augusta, where he taught the Priscilla Aquilla Sunday School Class and was a member of the Sheffield Club.
 He was a founding member of Calvary Baptist Church in Winter Haven, FL and served on the Board of Directors for The Mission.
 He was a U.S. Army Veteran of WWII and was a member of the Jesse C. Lynch Memorial American Legion Post #71.
 Mr. Silvert owned and operated several radio stations over the years in Kentucky and Florida.
 He also worked as a realtor for many years and was one of the first Certified Real Estate Appraisers in the State of Florida.
 He was a long-time Rotarian and was a current member of the Rotary Club of North Augusta.
 Mr. Silvert was preceded in death by his wife Anna Ruth Silvert.
 Survivors include a son and daughter-in-law, David and Mary Silvert, Owensboro, KY; a daughter, Susan Hutchison, North Augusta; 6 grandchildren and 11 great-grandchildren.
 In 1960, he moved to Polk County and settled in Winter Haven after answering a trade magazine ad for a station manager at WSIR-AM 1490.
 He eventually bought into the business and became a co-owner with station founder Larry Rollins.
 Arnold sold his interest in WSIR and then formed a partnership with Bud Kurtz to put up Lakeland’s WVFM-FM 94.1.
 By the early 70’s, he was wanting to devote more of his energies to his real estate business and got out of radio, selling his part in the FM to Duane McConnell and Herb Todd.